Applied Research and Development

-Funds projects to identify new technologies or strategies to maximize energy savings, improve the effectiveness of energy conservation programs, or document the carbon dioxide reductions from energy conservation projects.
+Conservation Applied Research and Development or CARD funds projects to help Minnesota utilities identify new technologies or strategies to maximize energy savings, improve the effectiveness of energy conservation programs, or document the carbon dioxide reductions from energy conservation projects to enhance their Energy Conservation and Optimization programs.

 Background